ansyblenetwork/aquietlife/_posts/2021-06-28-case-for-trading.md

 Typical options buyers are "rational" and help the discovery of options prices which align with typical risk-aversion principles.
 Such options buyers see options as risk reduction products (eg. as part of a protective put strategy, or more generally to expose themselves to risky investments while limiting downside).
 Options sellers adopt a fair amount of risk to provide these contracts, so in principle should be compensated above fair expected value, and in fact, above the opportunity cost of a typical passive equity portfolio.

 Why doesn't the case against investing in risky assets apply here?
-The argument there would suggest that a risk-philic sub-population would relish shorting options contracts, driving prices below fair value, and making the short strategy suboptimal.
+The argument there would suggest that a risk-philic sub-population would gravitate toward shorting options contracts, driving prices below fair value, and making the short strategy suboptimal.

 The claim is that this doesn't happen.
 In fact, instead of working _against_ typical risk-aversion principles, bubble-forming hype works in _conjunction_ with risk-aversion principles in the options markets, further pushing up the price of options premiums beyond fair expected value.
 Precisely, the claim is that the risk-philic sub-population buys options contracts, instead of selling them.